KenzieMac130/Weekend-Raytracer/README.md

 - [ ] Textures

 ## Known issues
-* Planes don't appear outside indirect lighting
+* Planes don't appear outside of indirect lighting... for some reason
-* Glasss lacks fresnel
+* Glasss lacks fresnel... and pretty much all physical acuracy
-* Dynamic camera has math issues
+* Dynamic camera yeets into another plane of existence
 * Has only been tested on Windows x64 with MSVC

 ## Original Book/Author